edseldim/advent_of_code_rust/README.md

 # Rust learning with AoC

-This is repo where I document all my victories and pain while I learn Rust.
+This repo where I document all my victories and pain while I learn Rust.
 I find this programming language particularly interesting and it might be of help in the future for high-performant data processing applications.

 As a data scientist, the way to go from here (once I'm done with AoC 2023) is: